ngirard/md-splice/README.md

-      --select-contains <TEXT>       Select node by its text content (fixed string) --select-regex <REGEX>         Select node by its text content (regex pattern) --select-ordinal <N>           Select the Nth matching node (1-indexed) [default: 1] -p, --position <POSITION>        Position for the 'insert' operation [default: after]
+      --select-contains <TEXT>       Select node by its text content (fixed string) --select-regex <REGEX>         Select node by its text content (regex pattern) --select-ordinal <N>           Select the Nth matching node (1-indexed) [default: 1] --after-select-type <TYPE>     Restrict the search to matches that occur after another selector --after-select-contains <TEXT> Restrict the search to matches that occur after another selector --after-select-regex <REGEX>   Restrict the search to matches that occur after another selector --after-select-ordinal <N>     Choose the Nth landmark match for the `--after` selector (1-indexed) --within-select-type <TYPE>    Restrict the search to nodes contained within another selector --within-select-contains <TEXT>
+                                    Restrict the search to nodes contained within another selector --within-select-regex <REGEX>  Restrict the search to nodes contained within another selector --within-select-ordinal <N>    Choose the Nth landmark match for the `--within` selector (1-indexed) -p, --position <POSITION>        Position for the 'insert' operation [default: after]
 ```

+Range selectors (`--until-*`) are only valid with the `replace` command.

 #### `delete`